We are a Social Enterprise Travel & Tour Operator

 Our mission is:

 Wildlife Conservation: To ensure the free-living future of Australian wildlife.

-We aim to achieve this through top quality wildlife tourism – first class, responsible travel; educational travel, eco- and sustainable tourism that respects both the natural world and the traveller.
+We aim to achieve this through top quality wildlife travel and tourism – first class, responsible travel; educational travel, eco- and sustainable social enterprise tourism that respects both the natural world and the traveller.

 We also wish to be an industry leader in the field of wildlife tourism and create awareness and enthusiasm for this type of tourism by espousing its benefits.

 We believe in the power of wildlife travel to:

 - involve people,

 - foster awareness,

 - publicise new and creative responses to emerging environmental issues, and